lucas-amberg/next-restaurant/README.md

 A restaurant page I created using Next.js, TailwindCSS, PostgreSQL, and TypeScript.
 ## Features:
 * Fully functioning Front-end
+  * Reservation form submits reservations to backend database
+  * Contact us form has no functionality other than looks (this is not a real restaurant)
 ## Current Plans:
 * Refine Front-end Design
 * Add backend to access, update, and delete reservations